python-sprints/python-sprints.github.io/_posts/2018-08-02-pandas-doc-min.md

 not to pair-program) will be assigned a pandas documentation page to work on.

-There will also be a tutorial section about pandas and data analysis in python by Marc Garcia, code developer of pandas.
+There will also be a tutorial section about pandas and data analysis in python by Marc Garcia, core developer of pandas.

 By the end of the sprint, you should be able to convert a page like this:
 - <http://pandas.pydata.org/pandas-docs/version/0.20/generated/pandas.Series.plot.kde.html>